The following selected publications are related to Dr. Clack’s work here at the University of Michigan:

 Xia, T., A. Kleinheksel, K.R.
 Wigginton, and H.L.
 Clack (2018).
 Suspending Viruses in an Airstream Using a Consumer-grade Ultrasonic Humidifier.
-Submitting to J. Applied Microbiology.
+Submitting to Aerosol Science and Technology.

 Xia, T. and H.L.
 Clack (2017).
 Optical Property Measurements of Mixed Coal Fly Ash and Particulate Carbon Aerosols Likely Emitted During Activated Carbon Injection for Mercury Emissions Control, Accepted by Energy & Fuels.

 Clack, H.L.
 (2017).
 “Numerical Simulation of Simultaneous Electrostatic Precipitation and Trace Gas Adsorption: Electro-hydrodynamic Effects.”
 Frontiers in Energy Research, 5.3. doi: 10.3389/fenrg.2017.00003

 Lee, E.M., & H.L.
 Clack (2016).
 “Powder Resistivity Inferred Differential Collection of Heterogeneous Coal Fly Ash and Powered Activated Carbon Admixtures within a Cylindrical Electrostatic Precipitator.”
 Emiss.
 Control Sci.
 Technol, 2.1, 33-43.